 Wintershall Dea intends to produce up to 800,000 barrels of oil equivalent (boe) per day by 2023.
 Currently, the daily production volume is about 590,000 boe.
 To achieve this goal, several billion euros are to be invested over the next few years.
 For Wintershall Dea, Russia is the most important core region in its portfolio and the region with the largest planned production increase.
 A large part of the investments will therefore go into the Russian business.
 Russia, with its huge natural gas reserves, is an important energy partner for Europe.
 Natural gas is the cleanest conventional energy source and helps to reduce CO2 emissions and thus protect the climate.

 Wintershall Dea and Gazprom are using their combined know-how and expertise to develop the difficult-to-access reserves in the Achimov Formation in the Urengoy natural gas field in Western Siberia, one of the largest in the world.
-At Achim Development, the latest joint venture between Gazprom and Wintershall Dea, preparations are in full swing to start production in blocks 4A and 5A of the Achimov Formation.
-The aggregate production volume of hydrocarbons in both blocks is estimated at more than 274 billion cubic metres of natural gas and 74 million tonnes of condensate.
+At Achim Development, the latest joint venture between Gazprom and Wintershall Dea, preparations are in full swing to start production in blocks 4A and 5A of the Achimov Formation, where the joint venture plans to produce 274 billion cubic meters of natural gas and 74 million tons of condensate.
 In the first development phase, 900 facilities with a total value of around two billion euros will be constructed ‒ including 40 production wells, two gas processing plants, a gas pipeline and a condensate pipeline.
-In future Achim Development will produce around 15.5 billion cubic metres of natural gas from a total of 148 production wells.

 At the end of 2007, Gazprom and Wintershall commenced production from the Yuzhno-Russkoye gas field.
 Wintershall was thus the first German company to produce natural gas directly in Western Siberia.
 The field consists of four rock strata bearing natural gas and condensate: Turonian, Cenomanian, Lower Cretaceous and Jurassic.
 Plateau production from the Cenomanian layer was already reached in 2009 with around 25 billion cubic metres of natural gas per year.
 In order to maintain this level in the coming years and to compensate for the decline in reserves in the Cenomanian layer, gas is currently being produced from the Turonian layer in test operation, the comprehensive development of which is scheduled to begin in 2020.
 The development of the Turonian layer will make it possible to maintain plateau production until at least 2022.